First Spark: Empowering First Generation Immigrants to Build Financial Footing in the U.S.

 Does our Solution Exist Already?

-Knowing this, I conducted competitor research to ensure our concept addressed a gap not currently met by existing financial tools, confirming we were solving a real and unmet need.
+With core insights established, I conducted competitor research to validate that this concept addressed a real gap not met by existing financial tools.

 Coursera